 Implications of the New World Order World-View

 Now, why is this?
-Why have so many well-meaning people diverted their most precious resource (their daily thoughts) to ways to thinking and doing that do little to effect substantial change?
+Why have so many well-meaning people diverted their most precious resource (their daily thoughts) to ways of thinking and doing that do little to affect substantial change?
 The shortest answer is: they have been manipulated and lied to by sources which they trusted to inform them.
 Alex Jones himself may be misinformed, and actually believes what he is saying, but if this is the case, then you have a situation where the blind is leading the increasing blinded.

 At the heart of his misleading message is a narrative that identifies the enemy - the source of "what's gone wrong with this world," as a shadowy occult group of globalists who control the strings of all world events, and who seem to have god-like powers of foresight and omnipotence.

 Viewing the world's problems through the Infowars lens, systems of oppression are forever out of sight and beyond the reach of ordinary people to do anything about.
 Because you can't organize against an enemy that forever remains invisible (the Illuminati - if you want to go to the top of the NWO pyramid).
 You can't organize your community against an invisible enemy.
 And this creates a very serious paradox between what Alex Jones and his networks advocate, and what one can practically do with this information to do any real good.

 The true swindle of this analysis of the problem is that it obfuscates the very obvious systems of oppression that exist in our own communities and daily lives.
 The problem which can be organized against and has solutions to it is never named by Alex Jones, for he himself has always been manipulated by the propaganda of his age, believing whole-heartily that capitalism is the greatest economic system in the world, and that nothing greater can surpass it.